Friendship Sampler Block of the Month Quilt

 Home sewing machine and basic sewing supplies

-How do I download the pattern?
+How do I download the pattern to make the whole quilt?

 Each pattern is sold separately as a digital download PDF.
 Simply place your order and you can immediately download the pattern onto your computer and print it out.
 Click Here to find tips on downloading quilt patterns.